34 Barrow Street

-34 Barrow Street is an historic building in Much Wenlock, Shropshire, England.
+34 Barrow Street is a historic building in Much Wenlock, Shropshire, England.
 Dating to 1661, it is now a Grade II listed building.

 It is a timber framed cottage with plaster infill, a tile roof and one storey with an attic.
 There is a central doorway, casement windows and a dormer with a dated and initialled plate on the tie-beam.